drillprop/wear-client/readme.md

 _**This project is still work in progress!**_

-Fullstack e-commerce application based on React, Typescript and Node.js.
+Full stack e-commerce application based on React, Typescript and Node.js.
+The application has every features which modern e-commerce websites offer - authentication system, products list with filters, search bar, cart and others.

+Besides regular clothing shop, the website has also admin panel, where permitted users can manage products, users and orders.

 You can find backend code [here](https://github.com/drillprop/wear-server)